zuacubd/TalentCLEF/task_B/README.md

 # TalentCLEF
-This project develops the IR system for our participation to the TalentCLEF2025- Task B:  Job Title-Based Skill Prediction.
+This project develops the information retrieval (IR) system for our participation to the TalentCLEF2025- Task B:  Job Title-Based Skill Prediction.

 ## Goal:
   - Developing systems capable of retrieving relevant skills associated with a given job title.